 - You can freeze these muffins.
 Allow them to cool completely then put them in an airtight freezer bag and freeze for up to three months.
-Thaw them overnight in the refrigerator, then bring the muffins to room temperature or warm them up in the microwave.
+Thaw them for a few hours or overnight on the counter.

-- Add a Lemon Glaze: Mix 1/2 cup powdered sugar and 1 tbsp fresh lemon juice until you have a thick glaze.
+You can also add a Lemon Glaze: Mix ½ cup powdered sugar and 2-3 tsp of fresh lemon juice until you have a thick glaze.
 Drizzle over cooled muffins.

 Tools I recommend for making this easy blueberry muffins recipe